 The volume of breast milk secreted increases rapidly to about 500 mL on day 5, 650 mL at 1 month, and 700 mL.
-A supplementation during the first 6 weeks postpartum, while there is minimal chance of conception, is recommended by WHO for increasing breast milk retinol and improving infant vitamin A status in developing countries.
-Vitamin B 12 concentrations in milk from Guatemalan women were one – tenth of those in California, and correlated with both maternal and infant serum B 12 with both groups having a high prevalence of deficiency.
+Supplementation during the first 6 weeks postpartum, while there is minimal chance of conception, is recommended by WHO for increasing breast milk retinol and improving infant vitamin A status in developing countries.
+Vitamin B 12 concentrations in milk from Guatemalan women were one-tenth of those in California and correlated with both maternal and infant serum B 12 with both groups having a high prevalence of deficiency.
 Human milk provides sufficient fluoride for the first 6 months of life, but the infant should be given 0.05 mg/kg/day starting at age 6 months.

 Iodine can be very low in breast milk in populations with endemic iodine deficiency, and infants and young children consume little iodized salt.
-Even in Switzerland, for example, weaning infants are at risk of iodine deficiency, especially if they are not consuming infant formulas.
+Weaning infants are at risk of iodine deficiency, especially if they are not consuming infant formulas.

 Nutritional requirements are maximum during lactation compared to any other age group in a woman’s life hence the diet should be balanced and meet the requirement.
-Number of meals can be increased.
+The number of meals can be increased.

-Galactogogue or lactogogue act by increasing the prolactin secretion which is turn increases milk production.
+Galactagogue or lactagogue act by increasing the prolactin secretion which in turn increases milk production.
 They also work psychologically and have a marginal effect on milk production.
-Sucking is the best lactogogue.
-The diet can include lactogogues which stimulate the production of milk.
-Garlic, milk, almonds and garden cress seeds are considered to increase the milk production in certain regions of India.
-Some also believe foods of animal origin like animal origin like goats meat, fish and mutton increase the secretions of breast milk.
+Sucking is the best lactagogue.
+The diet can include lactagogues which stimulate the production of milk.
+Garlic, milk, almonds, and garden cress seeds are considered to increase milk production in certain regions of India.
+Some also believe foods of animal origin like goat meat, fish and mutton increase the secretions of breast milk.
 Special foods like sonth laddu and gond laddu are given during lactation.
 This practice can be encouraged.

-It is better to control constipation by inclusion in the diet of raw and cooked fruits and vegetables, whole grains and adequate amount of water than by use of laxatives.
+It is better to control constipation by inclusion in the diet of raw and cooked fruits and vegetables, whole grains, and an adequate amount of water than by the use of laxatives.

-No food need be withheld from the mother unless it causes distress to the infant.
-Occasionally, tomatoes, onions, members of cabbage family, chocolate, spices, and condiments may cause gastric distress or loose stools in the infant.
+No food needs to be withheld from the mother unless it causes distress to the infant.
+Occasionally, tomatoes, onions, members of the cabbage family, chocolate, spices, and condiments may cause gastric distress or loose stools in the infant.

-If the mother is under 17 years of age and if she has multiple gestation, she needs to take additional care in meeting the nutritional requirements.
+If the mother is under 17 years of age and if she has multiple gestations, she needs to take additional care in meeting the nutritional requirements.

-If the mother looses rapid weight loss while breast-feeding, her choice intake is to be increased.
+If the mother loses rapid weight loss while breastfeeding, her choice intake is to be increased.

 Maternal Nutrient Requirements During Lactation